Practice Makes Perfect

 Sports and business biographies are chocked full of people who became household names not because of God-given talent but because of practice.

-In fact, the more you look at top performers (in almost any arena) you will see hard work and dedication helping people rise to the top much more often that the “naturals” ever do.
+In fact, the more you look at the stand up paddle boarding basics, you will see hard work and dedication helping people rise to the top much more often that the “naturals” ever do.

 Of course, taking natural talent and adding to it consistent practice is what often creates peak performance.